christian-bendiksen/ubuntu-linux-6.5.3/README.md

-# Ubuntu 6.5.3 Kernel with sound fix
+# Ubuntu 6.5.3 Kernel with sound fix for Legion 7 Slim 16ARHA7

 This custom Kernel is designed to solve the sound issues on the Lenovo Legion 7 Slim 16ARHA7, specifically addressing the problem of no sound.
 After installing this kernel, you should get sound back, though it might be at a lower volume than usual.